 I see this on almost every baby registry I encounter.
 It must be popular for a reason.
 We own the cutesy pink pig and love it.
+This is more than a checkmark on your list of baby sleep products to frantically buy before the baby is born.
+It’s useful in winter months when you are trying to keep dry air away so your baby can be comfortable in his/her room.
 It gets the job done and is very easy to clean.
 When we rock Olivia in her room at night, she loves to watch the water mist out of the Penelope’s ears.
 These humidifiers are adorable and are perfect to use year round.
 While we wouldn’t really classify this as a baby sleep type product, it’s certainly an important piece of the nursery.

 The Best Night Light: